FarmDyn/documentation/docs/Team/team.md

 ### M. Sc.
 Julia Heinrichs
 ![](../media/Team/heinrichs.jpg){: style="width:200px", align="left"}
-Julia Heinrichs is a PhD Student in the working group.
+Julia Heinrichs is a PhD Student in the working group "Economics Modeling of Agricultural Systems" at the University of Bonn.
 Her research aims to map systematic changes in production systems in FarmDyn and to capture their impact on the environment.
 &nbsp;

 &nbsp;